MrD4rkne/Draftor/README.md

 2. Installing from [compiled apks](./apks)
 - enable *Installation from unknown sources* on your Android device
 - copy *.apk* file onto your device
-- launch it and finish follow instructions
+- launch it and finish by following instructions

 ## Screenshots